ManuDIY/Bank-Account/README.md

 #Bank Account

-Bank Account is a small ATM simulator written in JAVA for a class at GVSU.
+Bank Account is a small ATM simulator written in JAVA.
 A main method that utilizes the various methods of the program's output can be seen below:

 ```
 The entered amount has been successfully deposited into your account!